dheurtev/dheurtev/notes/packages.md

 - [Scoop](https://scoop.sh/): Free - [Github](https://github.com/ScoopInstaller) `UNLICENSE` or `MIT` `in use`
 ### Apple or Linux Package managers ###
 - [Homebrew](https://brew.sh/): The Missing Package Manager for macOS (or Linux)
 - [Snap](https://snapcraft.io/) : App store for Linux - initiated by Cannonical - Ubuntu centric.
-Desktop applications and CLI. `in use`
+Desktop applications and CLI.
+Sandboxing by default. `in use`
 - [Flatpak](https://flatpak.org/) : App store for Linux - independent but RedHat founded.
 Only for desktop applications.
 Does not require admin privilege.
-Sandboxing by default.
+Sandboxing by default. `in use`

 ## Find packages ##
 **[`^        back to top        ^`](#)**